-Increasing Diversity in Environmental Careers (IDEC) engages college students pursuing STEM degrees who are interested in a career in natural resources.
-Through partnership between the Conservation Corps, the Minnesota Pollution Control Agency, the Minnesota Board of Water and Soil Resources and the Minnesota Department of Natural Resources, students participate in fellowships, are assigned mentors, and recruited for paid internships.
-The program specifically seeks to engage students from backgrounds typically underrepresented in natural resource careers, including women, people of color, and individuals with disabilities.
+• Increasing Diversity in Environmental Careers (IDEC) engages college students pursuing STEM degrees who are interested in a career in natural resources.
+Established in 2018 and initiated in 2019, through partnership between the Conservation Corps, the Minnesota Pollution Control Agency, the Minnesota Board of Water and Soil Resources and the Minnesota Department of Natural Resources, students participate in fellowships, mentorships, and paid internships.
+The program targets students from backgrounds typically underrepresented in natural resource careers, including women, people of color, and individuals with disabilities.
 Participants receive a fellowship payment to support academic expenses for the school year.

 All the Organization's programs devote at least 15% of program time to technical-skills training, career-building skills, such as resume writing and interviewing, and educational activities focused on environmental science and technology.
-Using scientific inquiry and experiential learning, the Organization helps young people learn more about the world around them and to think critically about the impact of their personal choices on the environment.
+Using scientific inquiry and experiential learning, the Organization helps young people learn more about the world around them and to think critically about the impact of their personal choices on the environment